 But apart from that, this play has a lot to go for it.
 As well as the musical talent on offer, the play is very funny with many serious message conveyed in the satire.
 The real Richard Carpenter was often thoughtlessly described as “the piano player from The Carpenters”.
 That features heavily in the story, as well has hypocritical beatification of deceased celebrities, the obsession society has with stars whilst ignoring the talents of the many who got them where they were, the depths the gutter press sinks to, and the hypocrisy of the people who try to make entertainment out of gutter press victims.
 So no, Richard Carpenter is Close to You is the last thing you’d call a tribute act – but it’s arguably a better tribute to Richard Carpenter than any tribute act could manage.

-Tuesday 22nd August, 7.00 p.m.: Now a change from reviewing and a brief controversy break.
+Tuesday 22nd August, 7.00 p.m.: Now a digression from reviewing with a brief controversy break.
 One of the things that has been getting attention from the fringe media are these Bechdel Test stickers.
 There’s coverage on FringeReview, along with a collection of other stories, but prior to the fringe it was being suggested you might see these stickers all over the place.
 As I understand it, it was a group Bechdel Theatre issuing these stickers rather than the performers of Bechdel-passing plays – I’m not sure whether they asked the performers concerned if they wanted this label.
 If they did, and the performers agreed, then I have no objections – performers have the right to promote themselves any way they like.
 However – and I say this is someone who supports what the Bechdel test is meant to achieve – I think it’s a bad idea.
 Here’s why.

 Firstly, this excludes lots of plays with good female roles.
 It is unusual, but not unheard of, for films with great female leads to fail the Bechdel test, but in fringe theatre, where casts are usually small and there’s fewer chances for any kind of female-female conversation, suddenly lots of plays Alison Bechdel would approve of fail, including over half the plays I’ve reviewed here with strong female leads.
 Daftest of all is that this blanket excludes all female solo plays.
 To be fair, Bechdel Theatre have attempted to mitigate this with “Bechdel-friendly solo shows”, but that still excludes masses of fantastic female solo shows out there.
 A minor limitation in film becomes a massive problem at the fringe.

 The other issue is more serious, in that this focus on Edinburgh addresses a problem that isn’t there.
 I’ll happily change my mind if someone’s done some more comprehensive research, but I can tell you from the analysis of my own reviews – where I make no attempt to balance any demographics of artists and simply go for whatever takes my fancy – that male-led and female-led plays is a pretty even split.
-That shouldn’t come as any surprise, because actors generally have far more power over which parts they play than fully professional theatres who control the purse-strings.
+That shouldn’t come as any surprise, because actors generally have far more power over which parts they play in the fringe than in fully professional theatres where other people control the purse-strings.
 So if there’s nothing unusual about female-led plays at the Edinburgh Fringe, and given that the Bechdel Test makes no comment on the the quality of the play, it seems – someone please correct me if I’m missing something here – that the Bechdel Test reduces to a participation prize.
 Now, I can’t speak for any women here, but if it was me, I would find this condescending: the idea that, never mind if the play’s any good, the fact that I’m a woman taking part is an achievement in its own right.

 What is most frustrating about this is that there are better ways of analysing the issue of female representation in theatre, developed by women, that have been forgotten.
-Sphinx Theatre came up with the Sphinx Test the same time Bechdel theatre got started.
-Okay, the Sphinx Test has the disadvantage that it’s subjective and open to far more interpretation that Bechdel, but it does actually get to grips with the issue of whether the female characters are good ones, not simply whether two of them talk to each other on something about men.
+Sphinx Theatre came up with the Sphinx Test the same time Bechdel Theatre got started.
+Okay, the Sphinx Test has the disadvantage that it’s subjective and open to far more interpretation that Bechdel, but it does actually get to grips with the issue of whether the female characters are good ones, not simply whether two of them talk to each other on something other than men.
 But with Bechdel seeming to be treated with such reverence, nothing else seems to be getting a look-in.

 But, hey, whatever.
 It’s really not my business to tell other performers how to promote their shows.
-What I can say, however, is that if someone did an equivalent test for actors on the autistic spectrum – and there definitely is under-representation if you include the entire spectrum – that is the last thing I’d want on my posters.
+What I can say, however, is that if someone did a similar test for actors on the autistic spectrum – and there definitely is under-representation if you include the entire spectrum – that is the last thing I’d want on my posters.
 I want consider myself judged on equal terms with my peers, and that’s not going to happen with stickers coming across as “Fuck, it’s amazing, the disableds can put on plays!
 Like, in proper theatre!”
 In fact, you can hold me to this.
 If someone promotes me as “autism representation”, I don’t want it.
 If I’m offered a slot in someone’s programme because of my condition, count me out.
-If I take up an offer and find out later it was only because someone wants to make their diversity stats look better, I will resign.
+If I take up an offer and find out later it was only because someone wanted to make their diversity stats look better, I will quit.
 That’s just me though.
 Rest of you can please yourselves.

 Okay, rant over.
 Let’s get back to reviews.